espressif/esp-idf/docs/eclipse-setup.rst

-Build and Falsh with Eclipse IDE
+Build and Flash with Eclipse IDE
 ********************************

 Installing Eclipse IDE